mheidebr/Electric-Car-Racing/README.md

 # Vieweing cProfile simulation results

-As of 12/15 the simulation will output a file named `profile.out` using the cProfile module.
+As of 12/15 the simulation will output a file named `./results/cprofile-results/profile-simulation.out` and `./results/cprofile-results/profile-visualization.out` using the cProfile module.
+There is a profile for each high use thread in the simulation.
 These results can be viewed using `runsnake`
 The things that I did to get `cProfile` and `runsnake` to work for me are documented here: https://kupczynski.info/2015/01/16/profiling-python-scripts.html